pwright/skupper-example-yaml/README.md

 Skupper][install].

-Once the command is installed, use `skupper token create` in West to generate the token.
-Then, use `skupper link create` in East to create a link.
+Once the command is installed, use `skupper token create` in west to generate the token.
+Then, use `skupper link create` in east to create a link.

 [install]: https://skupper.io/install/index.html